 \section{\textrm{Askey-Wilson type Nevanlinna theory -- Part I: Preliminaries}}

 Nevanlinna's \textit{second main theorem} is a deep generalisation of the Picard theorem.
 Nevanlinna's second main theorem implies that for any meromorphic function $f$ satisfies the \textit{defect relation} $\sum_{c \in \hat{\mathbb{C}}}\delta(c)\le 2$.
 That is, if $f\not=a,\,b,\, c$ on $\hat{\mathbb{C}}$, then $\delta(a)=\delta(b)=\delta(c)=1$.
-This is a contradiction to Nevanlinna's defeat relation.
+This is a contradiction to Nevanlinna's defect relation.
 The proof of the \textit{Second Main Theorem} is based on the logarithmic derivative estimates $m(r,\,f^\prime/f)=o(T(r,\,f))$ which is valid for all $|x|=r$ if $f$ has finite order and outside an exceptional set of finite linear measure in general.
-We have obtained earlier that for a fixed $\eta\not= 0$ and any finite order meromorphic function $f$ of finite order $\sigma$, and arbitrary $\varepsilon>0$ the estimate $m\big(f(x+\eta)/f(x)\big)=O(r^{\sigma-1+\varepsilon})$ \cite{Chiang:Feng2008} valid for all $|x|$.
+We have obtained earlier that for a fixed $\eta\not= 0$ and any finite order meromorphic function $f$ of finite order $\sigma$, and arbitrary $\varepsilon>0$ the estimate $m\big(f(x+\eta)/f(x)\big)=O(r^{\sigma-1+\varepsilon})$ \cite{Chiang:Feng2008} valid for all $|x|=r$.
 Halburd and Korhonen \cite{HK-1} proved a comparable estimate independently for their pioneering work on a difference version of Nevanlinna theory \cite{HK-2} and their work on the integrability of discrete Painlev\'e equations \cite{HK-3}.
-Here we also have a $\mathrm{AW-}$\textit{logarithmic difference lemma}: \begin{theorem} Let $f(x)$ be a meromorphic function of finite logarithmic order $\sigma_{\log}$ (\ref{E:growth-rate-2}) such that $\mathcal{D}_qf\not\equiv 0$.
-Then we have, for each $\varepsilon>0$, that
+Here we also have a $\mathrm{AW-}$\textit{logarithmic difference lemma}: